 - Distance from SLC: 29 miles or 35-40 minute drive

 - Suited For: Intermediates/Advanced/Experts

-- Favorite Runs: You’ll need to earn your turns at Solitude by either hiking or traverse to your line.
-A hike up to the Evergreen Peak is a must-do as it provides access to excellent lines like Barrett’s Glade and Evergreen Chutes.
+- Favorite Runs: You’ll need to earn your turns at Solitude by either hiking or traversing to your line.
+A hike up to Evergreen Peak is a must-do as it provides access to excellent lines like Barrett’s Glade and Evergreen Chutes.
 Other runs to check out are Black Forest, Middle Cirque, Black Bess Chutes, Prince of Wales, Eagle Ridge, and Dynamite.